SumaArun/TW_Austin_Sample/demo.md

 I am learning a new course on MarkDown.
 Yay!
 I'll get there.
 I'll reach my goal!
 That is it! :)
 No more changes.

 Right now I am creating a Stash example.

+Merging branch from Git Bash console